-3.9.1 Video
+3.10.2 Video

-If Nesis is equipped with video option, then modern view also shows video image in the corner.
-This video image can be enlarged (over most of the screen, as shown on Figure 13) or shrinked to the corner with a simple touch on the image.
+If Nesis is equipped with video option, then the modern screen with AHRS background also shows video image in the corner.
+This video image can be enlarged (over most of the screen, as shown on Figure 17) or shrinked to the corner with a simple touch on the image.
 Video can be also removed.